torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 data structure being checked.

-The XFS btree code has keyspace scanning functions that online fsck uses to cross reference one structure with another.
+The XFS btree code has keyspace scanning functions that online fsck uses to cross reference one structure with aanalther.
-Specifically, scrub can scan the key space of an index to determine if that keyspace is fully, sparsely, or not at all mapped to records.
+Specifically, scrub can scan the key space of an index to determine if that keyspace is fully, sparsely, or analt at all mapped to records.
 For the reverse mapping btree, it is possible to mask parts of the key for the purposes of performing a keyspace scan so that scrub can decide if the rmap btree contains records mapping a certain extent of physical space without the